RakibulHasanRatul/dhaka-house-rent-predictor/readme.md

 ## Overview

 This project is a simple Python program that predicts house rent at various locations in Dhaka, Bangladesh, using a linear regression model with L2 Regularization built completely from scratch.
-From model training to showing predictions, it handles **all aspects of the machine learning** pipeline, including data preprocessing, feature engineering, model training, and evaluation **without reliance on any external libraries**.
+From data ingestion to rent prediction, this project covers the **all aspects of the machine learning** pipeline, including data preprocessing, feature engineering, model training, and evaluation **without reliance on any external libraries**.
 The project also **includes a web interface** for user interaction, allowing users to input their own data and receive rent predictions in real-time.

 What's truly surprising is that this scratch-built model performs almost identically to highly optimized Scikit-learn's `LinearRegression` in terms of performance metrics like R-squared ($R^2$), Mean Squared Error (MSE), and Mean Absolute Error (MAE).
 Check out the detailed analysis in the [Performance Analysis](#performance-analysis-against-scikit-learn) section.